The mission of Up With Music (UWM) is to enrich the lives of children in Lawrence by providing music training through

 Through violin lessons, children have achieved a skill they never dreamed of and have had performance opportunities that have enriched their lives.

 Our Lawrence violin program began as a pilot program in 1998 with three students at the Community Day Charter Public School (CDCPS) in Lawrence, MA.
 From that time, several hundred children have participated in a successful violin after-school program called Community Strings that enriches the in-school violin lessons and provides violin group (Tuesday, Friday & Saturday) classes and performance opportunities for children, ages 6-18, in Lawrence.
-Community Strings currently serves children in Community Group’s CDCPS, Prospect School (both upper and lower schools), Gateway and Webster Elementary Schools.
-Our Saturday classes also serve many of our older violin students who now attend high schools in Lawrence who continue to be part of our program both as students and mentors.
+Community Strings currently serves children in Community Group’s CDCPS, Prospect School (both upper and lower schools), Gateway, and Webster Elementary Schools.
+Our Saturday classes some of the students who want more practice time as well as many of our older violin students who now attend high schools in Lawrence.
+These students continue to be part of our program both as students and mentors.
 We also collaborate with Youth Development Organization (YDO) in Lawrence to provide a beginning piano lesson program.

-This year’s program includes nearly 100 students from:
+This year’s program includes over 100 students from:

 Primary staffing for the program includes: